 Yes, the school has review procedures to examine legitimate cases.
 You should first approach the relevant head teacher.
 If that is not satisfactory then you should see the deputy principal.
-If the matter is still not resolved then a panel comprising the Principal, Deputy Principal, the relevant head teacher and year advisor will examine the matter and come to a final decision.
+If the matter is still not resolved, a panel comprising the principal, deputy principal, the relevant head teacher and year advisor will examine it and come to a final decision.